-- Only in It for the Money: Juno Skinner states that she's only aiding the terrorists because they're paying her an enormous amount of money for her assistance in their scheme, as she cares for neither their goals nor those of Harry's team.
+- Only in It for the Money: Juno Skinner is only aiding the terrorists in exchange for an enormous amount of money.
 This includes enduring slaps to the face.

 - Papa Wolf: When his little girl is kidnapped, Harry borrows the aforementioned Harrier Jet to rescue her and face the Big Bad.

 - Parting-from-Consciousness Words: When Aziz's men tranquilize Helen.
 "That hurt, you ba--" *clunk*

 - Pay Evil unto Evil: Harry at least believes to only have killed people who deserved it.

 - Pin-Pulling Teeth: Harry uses his teeth to pull a grenade's safety pin and throws it at the gas drums as the opening of a huge firefight at the enemy's hideout after escaping from being captured.

 - Pre-Mortem One-Liner: It's a Schwarzenegger film, so it has a number of them, including one when shooting the Big Bad from a missile.Harry: You're fired!